my-Zhong/EasyNCO-doc/source/tasks/op.md

-# Orienteering Problem (OP)
+# Orienteering Problem

 ## Introduction

-The Prize-Collecting Orienteering Problem (OP) aims to identify the optimal route for a vehicle to maximize the total collected prize while not exceeding a given travel cost limit.
+The Prize-Collecting **Orienteering Problem (OP)** aims to identify the optimal route for a vehicle to maximize the total collected prize while not exceeding a given travel cost limit.
 The vehicle starts and ends at a depot, and each customer has a specific prize and a travel cost associated with visiting it.

 ### Problem Description